In today’s lesson, we will discuss the formula for finding the area of a semicircle. A semicircle is half of a circle – a shape like this:

 The perimeter of a full circle is Ccircle=2*π*r.
 So half a circle would be just π*r – but we also have to add the straight part forming the semicircle to get the complete perimeter.
 That part is simply the diameter, which is twice the radius.
 So Psemicircle=π*r+2r=(2+π)r.
 Here, Psemicircle=8, so (2+π)r=8 and r=8/(2+π).

-Now the we have r, we plug it in to the Area formula, and have the answer:
+Now that we have r, we plug it into the Area formula, and have the answer: